A Brief History of Eugene

-University of Oregon was established in 1872 and officially was opened in 1876.
-Currently, the university is organized into eight schools and colleges, offering 316 undergraduate and graduate programs.
-University of Oregon is home of Ducks athletic and sport program.
+University of Oregon (UO) was established in 1872 and officially was opened in 1876.
+Currently, the university is organized into nine schools and colleges, offering 316 undergraduate and graduate programs.
+The university is home to Ducks athletic and sports program.

 Jordan Schnitzer Museum of Art

-Jordan is a famous building designed by the renowned Ellis F. Lawrence in 1933.
-The museum is known for spectacular iron grillwork and brick work that have made the place listed on National Register of Historic Places.
+Jordan is a famous building designed by a UO campus architect Ellis F. Lawrence in 1933.
+The museum is known for spectacular iron grillwork and brickwork that was placed on National Register of Historic Places.

-This place is popular for a wide variety of things from fashion to food.
-The colorful market offers a variety of dining options enabling visitors to indulge and explore Eugene’s cultural foods.
+In 1929, this place was a poultry plant.
+Converted into Historic Market District in 1976, Fifth Street is a collection of businesses including office complex, hotel, and colorful market that offers a variety of dining options enabling visitors to indulge and explore Eugene’s cultural foods.
 The historic district is located only a few blocks from the market and visitors can enjoy the Eugene Japanese American Art Memorial.